emertechie/docs-demo/docs/k8s_microservice_guide.md

 ## Troubleshooting

-- If your pod stays in `CrashLoopBackOff`, check the logs:
+- If your pod stays in the `CrashLoopBackOff` status, check the logs by running:

   ```
   kubectl logs deploy/myservice -n team-abc